Do you say 'wash' or 'warsh?' Here's where the pronunciation comes from

 But how did an "r" find its way into a "r-less" word?

-"'Rs' are just a mess," said Nicole Holliday, an acting associate professor of linguistics at University of California, Berkeley.
+"'R's are just a mess," said Nicole Holliday, an acting associate professor of linguistics at the University of California, Berkeley.

 The "r" sound that we use in American English is extremely rare, Holliday said.
 In fact, fewer than 1% of the world's languages use the "r" in the same way American English speakers do, she said.